cnupy/lido-csm-obol-dvt-guide/README.md

  # Deploying an Obol DV on Lido CSM using Linux (Early Access)

-To start, we assume your hardware and Linux OS are running and that you've installed pre-requisites.
+To start, this guide assumes you're running Linux and you've installed Git and Docker.
 We also assume you're familiar with the [Community Staking Module](https://operatorportal.lido.fi/modules/community-staking-module) (CSM) and operating a node using [Obol DVT](https://obol.org/).
 Also, cluster and squad are used interchangabely within this document.

 This guide uses Holesky testnet.
 If deploying on mainnet, please adjust required addresses.
 <br><br><br><br>